 Source: Magnet Brains on YouTube

-How These Handwritten Notes Help You Score
+How Organising Handwritten Notes Help You Score in Class 12

 - Single-Page Section Layout: Each major concept fits on a single page so you can flip through the entire chapter in 10 minutes.